 - long-form book reviews, including this piece on Carl Nixon’s The Tally Stick

-- … as well as a slurry of editorials, interviews, contributions to festival coverage, end of year reviews, and round ups of theatre and film for a range of outlets, including Pantograph Punch, the Playmarket Annual, RNZ National, the Christchurch City Libraries, and The Press / Stuff.co.nz / The Sunday Star Times, RNZ National, TV3, rdu98.5FM, Plains FM, BBC5, and a variety of podcasts
+- … as well as a slurry of editorials, interviews, contributions to festival coverage, end of year reviews, critical commentary, and round ups of theatre and film for a range of outlets, including Pantograph Punch, the Playmarket Annual, The Spinoff, Bulletin, the Christchurch City Libraries, The Press / Stuff.co.nz / The Sunday Star Times, RNZ National, TV3, rdu98.5FM, Plains FM, BBC5, and a variety of podcasts

 Talks and appearances

 In recent years I have given a variety of public talks and keynotes, including sessions on the appeal of horror, how to use ‘creepypasta’ in an educational setting, the changing face of the ‘final girl’, aging women in horror and ‘hagsploitation’, gendered advertising, and witches in pop culture.